Synthetic tensor gauge fields

 To explicitly show the effect of $E_{xx}$, we have numerically computed the dynamics of a lineon using the time-evolution block-decimation (TEBD) method.
 The Hamiltonian is chosen as $\hat{H}_B'$ which includes both a strong linear potential and a weak quadratic potential.
 The initial state includes a single dipole, i.e., a single particle-hole excitation in a Mott insulator.
-Whereas the initial state of the dipole can be an arbitrary wavepacket, for convenience, we let the superposition state of the dipole occupy two lattice sites, i.e., $\ket{\Psi(t=0)}=(\hat{D}^\dagger_0+\hat{D}^\dagger_1)|\text{MI}\rangle/2$, where $|\text{MI}\rangle=\prod_m\hat{b}^\dagger_m|0\rangle$ is a Mott insulator with one particle per site.
-As shown in Fig.~\ref{fig2}(a-c), when $\Delta'=0$, the wavepacket simply expands symmetrically towards both directions as $t$ increases.
-Once $\Delta'\neq 0$, the wavepacket moves towards one direction as a result of a finite $E_{xx}$.
-Changing the sign of $\Delta'$ reverses the direction of the motion.
-In contrast, if the separation between the particle and the hole is larger than one lattice spacing, each of them becomes an isolated excitation.
-Neither the particle nor the hole moves, as shown in Fig.~\ref{fig2}(d).
+Whereas the initial state of the dipole can be an arbitrary wavepacket, for convenience, we let the superposition state of the dipole occupy two lattice sites, i.e., $\ket{\Psi(t=0)}=(\hat{D}^\dagger_{9}+\hat{D}^\dagger_{10})|\text{MI}\rangle/2$, where $|\text{MI}\rangle=\prod_m\hat{b}^\dagger_m|0\rangle$ is a Mott insulator with one particle per site.
+Fig.~\ref{fig2}(a-c) show that the dynamics induced by the rank-2 electric field $E_{xx}=-\Delta'/\hbar$ are distinct from that in the absence of such a field.
+When $\Delta'=0$, a linear external potential for single-particles produces a rank-1 electric field.
+Whereas such a field affects single-particle dynamics, it corresponds to a flat potential for a particle-hole pair.
+As such, the wavepacket of a dipole simply expands symmetrically towards both directions with increasing $t$ as shown in Fig.~\ref{fig2}(c).
+Once $\Delta'\neq 0$, $E_{xx}$ becomes finite.
+As shown by Fig.~\ref{fig2}(a), a positive $E_{xx}$ produced by a negative $\Delta'$ and pushes the wavepacket of a dipole towards right when $t$ increase from zero.
+As $t$ continuously increases, the wavepacket of a dipole oscillates back and forth, i.e., a Bloch oscillation of a dipole arises in the presence of a finite $E_{xx}$.
+Changing the sign of $\Delta'$ leads to a negative $E_{xx}$ such that the dipole first moves towards left, as shown in Fig.~\ref{fig2}(b).